-The affiliated service companies of NGUSA provide certain services to the Company at cost, without a mark-up.
+The affiliated service companies of NGUSA provide certain services to the Company at cost without a markup.
 The service company costs are generally allocated to associated companies through a tiered approach.
 First and foremost, costs are directly charged to the benefited company whenever practicable.
 Secondly, in cases where direct charging cannot be readily determined, costs are allocated using cost/causation principles linked to the relationship of that type of service, such as number of employees, number of customers/meters, capital expenditures, value of property owned, and total transmission and distribution expenditures.
-Lastly, all other costs are allocated based on a general allocator determined using a 3-point formula based on net margin, net property, plant, and equipment, and operations and maintenance expense.
+Lastly, all other costs are allocated based on a general allocator determined using a 3-point formula based on net margin, net property, plant and equipment, and operations and maintenance expense.

 Charges from the service companies of NGUSA to the Company are mostly related to traditional administrative support functions.
-For the years ended March 31, 2025, 2024, and 2023, costs allocated to the Company were \$593.6 million, \$527.3 million, and \$457.7 million, respectively.
+For the years ended March 31, 2025 and 2024 cost allocated to the Company were \$7.2 million and \$5.6 million, respectively.